-Phantom Thread Underscores The Great Tragedy of Daniel Day-Lewis’s Retirement
+Phantom Thread Underscores the Great Tragedy of Daniel Day-Lewis’s Retirement

 Woodcock’s delicate balance could perhaps be maintained if he were an ascetic, but Anderson has also given him a reverence for the female form and a gift for seduction.
 In a restaurant near his country house, he picks up a charmingly clumsy waitress named Alma (the Luxembourg-born Vicky Krieps), who has the body type he likes (tall, small-breasted, a hint of a belly) and a tantalizing way of holding his eyes. (“If you want to have a staring contest with me, you will lose,” she tells him.)
 On their first date he takes her measurements.
 Soon after, she has practically moved in.
 Like his other lovers, Alma is not happy as a wallflower: She wants to feel recognized and needed.
 Unlike his other lovers, she has a touch of the psychopath.

 Phantom Thread adopts a sinister, Hitchcockian tone before resolving itself into a folie à deux that is too fou for words — preposterous, in fact, although this is the director who once opened his characters’ hearts by pelting them with frogs.
 Said resolution makes psychological sense but needed a few more beats to work itself into our bloodstream.
 Much has been made of Anderson’s attraction to stories of fathers, generally terrible ones.
-But in Phantom Thread — as in Punch Drunk Love — we can discern the longing of a little boy for a mommy-lover.
+But in Phantom Thread — as in Punch-Drunk Love — we can discern the longing of a little boy for a mommy-lover.
 Does Woodcock’s clinging to order signal a desire to surrender, even to the brink of death?
 I doubt Anderson imagines a better design for living.

-Manville is, like her character, so in sync with Day-Lewis that she borders on self-effacing — until you see how keenly she monitors her brother’s every breath.
+Manville is, like her character, so in sync with Day-Lewis that she borders on self-effacing — until you see how keenly Cyril monitors her brother’s every breath.
 Krieps is bewitchingly lucent, her face just masklike enough to make our sudden awareness of all her dark thoughts a shock.
 But the draw, of course, is Day-Lewis, who’s no stranger to the notion of creating a sacred space in which to work.
 We’re not so much watching Woodcock the rarefied designer as Day-Lewis the rarefied actor, his immersion so uncanny that he can illuminate a soul at once titanic and stunted.
 Day-Lewis has announced that this will be his last role, that he’s retiring from acting, and it’s easy to imagine him losing himself in carpentry or some other craft requiring less emotional risk.
 How nice that will be for him.
 How tragic for the rest of the world.

 Comments